 Best Litter for Cats Recovering From Surgery

 If your cat is recovering from surgery and they have sutures ("stitches") or surgical staples in their skin, or if your cat has on a cast, splint, or bandage, or if they have an open wound or a surgical drain, it's important to prevent litter from getting stuck and built up in these sites.
-Because of this, it's often best to switch to a paper-based cat litter (like the one linked below) until your cat is fully healed.
+Because of this, it's often best to switch to a paper-based cat litter, like Yesterday's News, until your cat is fully healed.
 These are less likely to cause problems for these cats.
 If your cat doesn't take immediately to this new, temporary litter, you could try adding a little bit of the "Cat Attract" litter additive discussed and linked in the section below.

 Best Litter for Cats That Need Help Learning (or Remembering!) to Use Their Litter Box